i30817/libretro-mkscumm/README.rst

 **Retroarch scummvm playlist creator**
 ======================================

 Creating playlists for the scummvm core in retroarch is complicated.

 1. Add the game directories to the scummvm.ini file in the Retroarch system directory, by starting the core and 'mass add' all the games, filtering out any false positives.

 2. Create .scummvm files for each and every game entry in the created scummvm.ini, in the game dir so the manual scanner can scan the .scummvm files and assign it a playlist entry.

 No more.
 This creates the .scummvm files, then creates a playlist for it, if the scummvm.ini file exists in your Retroarch system dir.
 In short, you only need to mass add and invoke this program.

 **Usage: __main__.py [OPTIONS] [CFG]**

-  libretro-mkscumm creates .scummvm files and playlists from the scummvm.ini in the retroarch system folder, created when you add games using the scummvm core.

 Arguments:
   [CFG]  Path to the retroarch cfg file.  [default: